Intensive animal farming: Regulation

 In the United States, farmed animals are excluded by half of all state animal cruelty laws including the federal Animal Welfare Act.
 The 28-hour law, enacted in 1873 and amended in 1994 states that when animals are being transported for slaughter, the vehicle must stop every 28 hours and the animals must be let out for exercise, food, and water.
 The United States Department of Agriculture claims that the law does not apply to birds.
 The Humane Slaughter Act is similarly limited.
 Originally passed in 1958, the Act requires that livestock be stunned into unconsciousness prior to slaughter.
 This Act also excludes birds, who make up more than 90 percent of the animals slaughtered for food, as well as rabbits and fish.
 Individual states all have their own animal cruelty statutes; however many states have right-to-farm laws that serve as a provision to exempt standard agricultural practices.

 In the United States there is an attempt to regulate farms in the most realistic way possible.
 The easiest way to effectively regulate the most animals with a limited number of resources and time is to regulate the large farms.
-In New York State many Animal Feeding Operations are not considered CAFOs since they either have less than 300 cows.
+In New York State many Animal Feeding Operations are not considered CAFOs since they have less than 300 cows.
 These farms are not regulated to the level that CAFOs are.
-This can lead to pollution and nutrient leaching.
+Which may lead to unchecked pollution and nutrient leaching.
 The EPA website illustrates the scale of this problem by saying in New York State's Bay watershed there are 247 animal feeding operations and only 68 of them are State Pollutant Discharge Elimination System (SPDES) permitted CAFOs.

 In Ohio animal welfare organizations reached a negotiated settlement with farm organizations while in California, Proposition 2, Standards for Confining Farm Animals, an initiated law was approved by voters in 2008.
 Regulations have been enacted in other states and plans are underway for referendum and lobbying campaigns in other states.